 This stage should also identify which data is related and how to ensure those relationships aren’t lost during the data migration.

-Cleaning and deduplicating your data manually is incredibly time-consuming—not to mention prone to human error.
-Especially when dealing with huge datasets, it’s better to use data management software to speed up the process and reduce the risk of mistakes.
+Cleaning and deduplicating your data manually is time-consuming and prone to human error.
+When dealing with huge datasets, it’s better to use data management software to speed up the process and reduce the risk of mistakes.

-Our data management tool, DemandTools, is a secure data management platform that helps you clean and maintain your CRM data in an efficient way.
-Check it out here.
+Our data management tool, DemandTools, is a secure platform that helps you clean and maintain your CRM data efficiently.

 Data backup

-Doing backups isn’t required, but we highly recommend it at this stage of your data migration.
-You can use your own internal backup process or use one of the several data migration tools that have a backup feature.
+We highly recommend completing a data backup at this stage of your data migration.
+You can use your own internal backup process or one of the several data migration tools that have a backup feature.

 Migration design

-There are freelance data migration specialists who can help you with these things, or you can work with an ETL developer, data engineer, system analyst, and/or business analyst to create data migration scripts.
+There are freelance data migration specialists who can help you with these tasks or you can work with an ETL developer, data engineer, system analyst, or business analyst to create data migration scripts.

 Migration execution

-This phase is the actual migration of your data to the new system.
-The time frame will depend on whether you chose to go with the big bang or trickle approach, and extend from a few days to multiple months.
+This phase covers the actual migration of your data to the new system.
+The time frame will depend on whether you choose the big bang or trickle approach and extend from a few days to multiple months.

 Data migration testing

-Although we’ve listed data migration testing separately, after migration execution, it should actually be performed throughout every phase of the migration to ensure success—from design to execution to post-migration.
+Although we’ve listed data migration testing separately, note that it should be performed throughout every phase of the migration to ensure success—from design and execution to post-migration.

-Testing will ensure that your data quality remains high as it’s extracted, transformed, and loaded to the new target system.
+Testing will ensure that your data quality remains high as it is extracted, transformed, and loaded into the new target system.

 Post-migration audit

-Complete a full audit of your migrated data before allowing access by your users, including a live test.
+Complete a full audit of your migrated data, including a live test before allowing your users access.
 This will guarantee that the data was successfully transferred and logged.
 Once complete, you can retire your previous system.

 What to look for in a data migration tool

-Data migration can be a complex endeavor, but following the tips in this article will help you put together a solid data migration plan that will help you smoothly migrate data.
+Data migration can be a complex endeavor, but following the tips in this article will help you put together a solid data migration plan that helps you migrate data effortlessly.

-Having a data migration plan is only the first step.
+Data migration planning is only the first step.
 Executing it is the second.
 There are various data migration tools that will make the process easier.
 When comparing these data migration tools, it’s important to choose one that offers the following:

-Additionally, your business’s data migration solution should help manage the quality of your data during the migration process through duplicate identification and merging, standardization, record ownership management, and the ability to understand where data may overlap between systems in different areas.
+Additionally, your business’s data migration solution should help manage the quality of your data during the migration process through duplicate identification and merging, standardization, record ownership management, and the ability to understand where data may overlap between systems.

 Explore more ways DemandTools enables you to manage your CRM data in minutes instead of months.